thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-hana-modify.md

 7. On the Remapping page, click **Browse your files**, and upload your edited mapping file to update the mapping of your connection.

-## Removing a column from a SAP HANA connection
+## Removing a column from an SAP HANA connection

-You can edit a SAP HANA connection to remove a column.
+You can edit an SAP HANA connection to remove a column.

 To remove a column: